zdrazil/code-analysis/README.md

 The code is not production quality.

+## Compatibility

+I run the code on macOS with homebrew installed.
+No other environmnet was tested.

 ## Prerequisites

-- "$HOME/bin" in your PATH.
+- `$HOME/bin` is in your PATH.
 - Understand what [code-maat](https://github.com/adamtornhill/code-maat) can do.

 ### Dependencies